smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/15 - Exists.md

 --------------------------------------------------------------
 #### EXISTS

-Normally, we use the `EXISTS` operator with the `WHERE` clause to create a correlated subquery.
+Typically, we use the `EXISTS` operator with the `WHERE` clause to create a correlated subquery.

-The query acts the same as the `INNER JOIN`, and only returns records from `TableA`.
+The query behaves like an `INNER JOIN` and returns only records from `TableA`.

 ```sql
 SELECT  *